Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Upon completing this chapter, you will be able to explain:

-Structural ceramics are ceramic materials with excellent mechanical properties (high strength, high hardness, heat resistance) used as structural components in harsh environments.
-They enable use in high-temperature or corrosive environments impossible for metallic materials, with important applications including:
+Structural ceramics are ceramic materials with excellent mechanical properties (high strength, high hardness, heat resistance) that are used as structural components in harsh environments.
+They can be used in high-temperature or corrosive environments where metallic materials cannot, with important applications including:

-Structural ceramics are indispensable in aerospace, automotive, and medical fields.
-Advanced ceramics account for approximately 60% of the global ceramics market (over $230B as of 2023).
-The reasons are:
+Structural ceramics are indispensable in the aerospace, automotive, and medical fields.
+Advanced ceramic materials account for roughly 60% of the global ceramics market (over $230B as of 2023).
+The reasons include:

 High-strength ceramics are represented by the following three major materials: